Summer FAQs

 If a camper is signed up for Wildbunch PM*, please pick up before 4pm for Happy Hour, or before 5:30pm for regular.

 Planning on picking up a camper early?
-Please notify TLC that morning during drop off or email the Camp Office to let us know.
-A leadership team member will walk the camper out to your car.
+Please email the Camp Office to let us know so we can plan to have A leadership team member will walk the camper out to your car.

 *Please see the WILDBUNCH section for more information.